Scramble for Facebook stock ends in "Face-flop"

 About 20 of Haft's clients got Facebook shares pre-IPO, but by 2:00 p.m.
 EDT a handful of them had already sold out.

-Scott Barkow, a financial adviser with Raymond James & Associates, the brokerage subsidiary of Raymond James Financial (RJF.N), spent some of Friday calling up clients who were not able to get shares pre-IPO to see if they still wanted shares.
+Scott Barkow, a financial adviser with Raymond James & Associates, the brokerage subsidiary of Raymond James Financial, spent some of Friday calling up clients who were not able to get shares pre-IPO to see if they still wanted shares.
 A couple of them were no longer interested, he said.

-A Morgan Stanley (MS.N) Smith Barney broker said that clients who had hoped to go out to dinner Friday night and brag to friends about getting into the IPO are likely disappointed.

 "Now this isn't good cocktail conversation," the adviser said, adding that if the stock had doubled, the Facebook IPOer "would have been picking up the tab."